-- rotary regenerative heat exchangers (RHE) – both thermal (for heat transfer) and hygroscopic (for heat and humidity transfer),
+- rotary regenerative heat exchangers (RHE) – both thermal (for heat transfer) and hygroscopic (for heat and humidity transfer).

 Regenerative and recuperative air-air type heat exchangers are devices that return thermal energy from exhaust (outlet) air to clean supply (inlet) air in various air handling and air conditioning units.
-These two products transfer the energy in different ways.

 We began developing and manufacturing these systems more than 15 years ago.
 Now we supply them with great success to renowned air handling producers not only in the Czech Republic, but also in Western and Central Europe.

 The rotary regenerative heat exchangers are designed for transfer of heat (thermal) or transfer of humidity (hygroscopic) with the subsequent transfer of energy from the exhaust into the supply air.
 The heat or humidity transfer occurs on the rotor, one half of which is situated in the stream of hot exhaust air and the other one in the stream of supply air.
 While the rotor is rotating, the heat-transfer surface of the heat exchanger moves alternatively through the stream of exhaust and supply air, which results in heat transfer or heat and humidity transfer.